Best AI Writing Tools for Freelancers 2026: Honest Reviews & Side-by-Side Comparisons

 - 90+ copywriting templates

-- Workflows (automated multi-step content pipelines)
+- Workflows (multi-step automated content pipelines)

-- Brand Voice and product context storage
+- Brand Voice and product/company context storage

-- Chat interface for freeform work
+- Chat interface for freeform generation

-- Infobase (saves brand details, tone, facts)
+- Infobase (stores brand details, tone, facts for reuse)

 - Unlimited words on paid plans